-Specific areas of interest to the Commission relative to its MSR mandates and policy interests are memorialized in the determinations section of the draft report.
-Further, the draft report provides four separate options for the Commission to consider with respect to updating Calistoga's SOI.
+The final report includes determinations that support a staff recommendation to affirm Calistoga's existing SOI with no changes.
+However, if an alternative SOI option or a combination of SOI options is preferred by the Commission, new determinations will be prepared and included in a revised final report.
 Options involving an expansion of Calistoga's SOI would likely require additional environmental review under the California Environmental Quality Act (CEQA).
-If a study area is added to Calistoga's SOI, it would not be annexed immediately.
-However, including a study area within Calistoga's SOI would indicate that the City may annex the area in the future when the appropriate cost analysis, environmental review, and other studies have been completed.
-The four SOI options are summarized on the following page.
+If a study area is added to Calistoga's SOI, it would indicate that the City may annex the area in the future when the appropriate prezoning, property tax exchange, environmental review, and potentially other studies have been completed.
+The four SOI options are briefly described below.

-Option One: Affirm the Existing SOI
+• Option One: Affirm the Existing SOI (Recommended)